This is a tutorial to help you learn the IBM Verify Credentials Agency Account APIs.

 The Managing Agents section describes how to create, update, list, and delete agents.

-Once two agents are connected, the two most common interactions are issuance and verification.
+The two most common interactions are issuance and verification.

 One agent issues a credential to another agent.